 Over the years, researchers have also looked at factors that impact a cat’s ability to hunt.

-Cats have been outfitted with bells, bibs, collar covers, sonic emitters and lights, all with the goal of reducing their hunting success.
+Cats have been outfitted with bells, bibs, sonic emitters and lights, all with the goal of reducing their hunting success.
 Results have been mixed, with some devices like bibs performing better than others.
 Cats are highly adaptive, of course, and can even learn how to silence a bell while hunting.

-Ultimately, the most effective way to prevent cats from predating on wildlife is to keep them indoors.
+Ultimately, though, the most effective way to prevent cats from predating on wildlife is to keep them indoors.

 Risks to outdoor cats